jjrboucher/MS-Word-Parser/README.md

 <h1>MS-Word-Parser</h1>
 <h6>
 This script will prompt you for a DOCx file (or several DOCx files if you wish) and parse data from it and dump it to an Excel file.
+You can either give it a new file name so it creates a new Excel file, or point to an existing Excel file to have the script add to that Excel file.
+The one caveate is if running the Python version on a Mac, the author has observed that it won't append to an existing Excel file, rather it will overwrite it.
+But in Windows, it properly appends to an existing Excel file.
+This allows you to re-run this script against new documents, and add the results to an existing Excel file.

-The script does not validate that the file being passed to it is indeed a DOCx.
-It's up to the user to make sure he/she passes a DOCx.
+The script does not validate that the file(s) being passed to it is/are indeed DOCx.
+It's up to the user to make sure he/she passes a DOCx file(s).

+The script will output data to the command window and uses ASCII escape sequences to add colour to the text.
+Unfortunately, with the EXE it doesn't work.
+You will see the escape sequences as text which makes the output look messy.
+Don't worry, the script is still working as expected.

+<h4>Triage Mode</h4>
+When you first execute the script, it will prompt you to run it in either triage mode or full parsing.
+Triage mode will only create the first two worksheets (doc_summary and RSIDs).
+The other two worksheets are more technical, and can generate a lot of data (which means longer processing time) that you may not be interested in unless doing a deep dive.

+<h4>Log File</h4>
+The script will also create a log file in the same folder as the DOCx file(s) you select to process.
+The log file is called DOCx_Parser_Log_yyyymmdd_hhmmss.log where yyyymmdd is the date and hhmmss is the time expressed in the computer's local time.

+<h4>Excel File</h4>
 The script will do the following processing:

 1 - It will extract all the unique RSIDs from the file word/settings.xml and write it to a worksheet